Azure/azure-event-hubs/c/docs/desktop_fedora_setup.md

 The following procedure describes the process of building and running the Event Hubs SDK samples (**send** and **send_batch**) in a Fedora desktop environment.
 The samples enable your Fedora machine to act as a device that can connect to an Azure Event Hub.

-The client library depends on Apache Qpid Proton.

 ## Requirements

 A computer running the Fedora OS.